makerdao/lockstake/lockstake-overview.md

 In case a `poke` operation was not done on the current day, or in case a previous sample is missing for the TWAP calculation on `poke`, the previous day's `cap` will be used.

-An `init` function is provided for governance to artificially set the sticky prices samples of a certain amount of days in the past.
-This can enhance the current `cap` calculation, as previous samples will not be missing.
+An `init` function is provided to initiate the oracle and for governance to artificially set the sticky price samples of a certain amount of days in the past (in case it desires).
+The setting of past samples can enhance the current `cap` calculation, as these samples will not be missing from the TWAP computation.

 **Example:**

 Below is a simple example of the sticky oracle mechanics for a TWAP window of 3 days, and an effective slope of 105%.
 It assumes there has been an initiation period of 3 days (d0-d3) for a price of 1000.

 On each day `TWAP(sticky)` is calculated based on the `sticky samples` of the last 3 days (`TWAP window`).
 Then `cap` is calculated by multiplying `TWAP(sticky)` by 1.05.
-Finally, the curent day's sticky sample is updated as `min(cap, MKR oracle)`.
+Finally, the current day's sticky sample is updated as `min(cap, MKR oracle)`.

 We can see that although the MKR oracle price is fixed at 1080, the sticky price grows at a controlled rate since it is bounded by the `cap`.
 Once the `cap` outgrows the MKR oracle price, the MKR oracle price is used as the sticky price.